hassene22/web-app-angular-spring-boot/README.md

-to fully utilise this project : you need database connection(mysql)(create ecommerce_db database) and vscode also you have to install angular and spring boot maven/// then in the vscode terminal (backend directory) write the command: mvn spring-boot:run/// then in the frontend directory write the command: ng serve/// in conclusion : i say thanks to everyone who has been helpful to me during the development of this project
+to fully utilise this project : you need database connection(mysql)(create ecommerce_db database) and vscode also you have to install angular and spring boot maven/// then in the vscode terminal (backend directory) write the command: mvn spring-boot:run/// then in the frontend directory write the command: ng serve/// for the frontend go to the master branch and for the backend go to the main branch/// in conclusion : i say thanks to everyone who has been helpful to me during the development of this project